 Each option has its advantages and disadvantages, so there’s definitely no right way to make a photobook.
 Just pick the method you’re most comfortable with and make your book!

 Proof proof proof

 Before you submit your order to the printer, proof the heck out of that book.
 You’ve worked so hard on making something beautiful, so don’t let a typo muddy up your work.
 (I have several typos in one of my books because I failed to proofread before ordering. 😭) You’ll also want to check photo quality, layouts, margins and bleeds, etc. If you’ve used any QR codes, make sure they link to the right files.

 If you have the option to export a PDF proof, I highly recommend printing out your book on your home printer to proof a physical copy.
 For some reason, it can be easier to catch typos and design issues on paper than on a screen.
 If you’re worried about printing that many photo-heavy pages, you can print multiple pages on a single sheet, and black and white ink is perfectly fine for this application.

 Last—but certainly not least!—get that book printed!
 I personally use and love Blurb for printing my photo books.
-If you’re ready to make the leap into the wonderful world of making photo books with Blurb, get 35% off & free shipping on photo books with the code JOURNEY35 now until 9/15/21.* (If you miss that window, don’t fret!
+If you’re ready to make the leap into the wonderful world of making photo books with Blurb, get 25% off photo books with the code WINTERBOOK now until 3/18/22.
+(If you miss that window, don’t fret!
 I keep this post updated with their current offers.)

 There you have it!
 In a few days, you’ll have a beautiful record of your family’s year that will be treasured for generations.
 I’d say that it’s easy, but I don’t want to downplay that accomplishment it truly is to carve out time, sort through your photos, and put together a beautiful keepsake.
 Pat yourself on the back!
 You deserve to be proud of yourself!